 The Non-Tidal/Non-EFH Determination Technical Memorandum was provided to NMFS on January 7, 2015.
 NMFS responded agreeing with the data and providing concurrence that the movement could be due to many different things that were not the tide.
 NMFS noted that in certain rare situations that the area could be tidal, but not for enough sequential days for white shrimp to complete their specific life history stage.
+An EFH Assessment has been prepared and consultation has been completed in accordance with the Magnuson-Stevens Fishery Conservation and Management Act.
+It has been determined that this project will not have adverse effects to Essential Fish Habitat.
+Should any changes occur during the design and permitting process that affect the consultation, reinitiation of the consultation process will be coordinated with NMFS.

-Coordination with NMFS has occurred throughout the PD&E Study and is documented in Appendix J.
+Coordination with NMFS has occurred throughout the PD&E Study and is documented in Appendix K.